The Last Parade

 It’s like a memorial service in that…

 Ok, it may seem silly to say it seems like a memorial service, considering we were actually there.
 But it is surreal in so many ways, as you watch the sunset of an amazing military career.

 When the somber words “publish the order” and “you are relieved from active duty” are spoken, it hits you right in the gut.
 It’s over.

 He’s finished.
 Someone else will be taking care of his airmen and his Air Force.
 It’s time to pass the responsibility on and let go.

 In the days leading up and during the ceremony itself, you can’t help but take stock of how you’ve spent your life over the past decades.

 Closure.
 There’s that.
 I think one reason ceremonies are so appealing is that they give us the final retrospective, the chance to mull over all that’s come before, decisions made, people who changed us… to mark a moment in time where you say farewell while you look forward and feel satisfaction in a job well done.

-I love the final words my husband spoke at the end of his retirement ceremony:
+These are the final words my husband spoke from 2 Timothy 4:7-8 at the end of his retirement ceremony:

 I have fought the good fight.

 I have finished the race.